sliker/angular2starter/README.md

 Bootstrap styles can be enabled / disabled in `.bootstraprc`

 ## Counter component
-Is a demo component
+Is a Redux demo component

 ### TODO:
-- Production Build
 - Router store
 - AOT
 - Firebase
 - Server side rendering
+- Reducer for mobile menu state